SereDef/GenR-metadata-app/README.md

 * **`var_type`**: *factor*,*numeric*, or *character*.

 * **`orig_file`**: the .sav file containing the variable.
+This is probably cut in the table to save space but if you leave your mouse on the cell for a second you can visualize the full name.

 * **`n_total`**: the total number of observations in the file (including NAs).

 * **`n_missing`**: the number of missing values.

 * **`desctiptives`**: some basic descriptives: minimum, 1st quartile, mean, median, 3rd quartile and maximum for continuous variables; and value counts for factors.
+This is probably cut in the table to save space but if you leave your mouse on the cell for a second you can visualize the full descriptive.

-You can already see that some of these values are already filled in and some you will need to fill, but more about that in a moment.
+You can already see that some of these values are already filled in and some you will need to fill (these should be highlighted in pink and red), but more about that in a moment.

 <hr>